Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 #### Resource Page:

+This page has all the three inportant phone numbers.
+Clients can refer to them whenever they want to.

+It also have some basic page links that helps you if you are feeling anxiey to anger.

 #### Google Login

 Google Login is how we're providing user authentication.
 We're using the gapi library imported from gapi-client.
 For instructions from Google on setting all this up you can check these links: https://developers.google.com/identity/sign-in/web/sign-in and https://developers.google.com/identity/sign-in/web/server-side-flow